Test to Treat

 Call the Centers for Disease Control and Prevention (CDC) COVID-19 hotline, which can provide information on the Test to Treat initiative.
 Call

-Individuals can continue to be tested, treated, and prescribed treatment for COVID-19 by their own health care providers (to include through telehealth) and other sites of care.
+Individuals can be tested, treated, and prescribed treatment for COVID-19 by their own health care providers (including telehealth) and other sites of care.

 First, patients are either tested on site or can bring in a positive test result from another testing site or an at-home test.
 Then, COVID-positive patients will meet with a qualified health care provider (either on site or through telehealth) who will determine whether the individual is eligible for the COVID treatment pills (Paxlovid or